10. The Nightmare

 Studio Adapt's streaming studio in central Stockholm.

-Adapt quickly changed operations during Covid-19 and opened several studios for streaming.
+Adapt quickly reorganized its operations during Covid-19 and opened several studios for streaming.
 Physical events were replaced with digital broadcasts.
-The image shows the live event "Prins Daniels Entreprenörsdag" which was held in Studio Adapt Large in Stockholm.
+The picture shows the live-streamed event "Prins Daniels Entreprenörsdag" which took place in Studio Adapt Large in Stockholm.

 But is your name?
 Adapt That's what you do.
 "We rethented and remade it and then we marketed it as satan."
 It was a different time.